-Scholarship and teaching can focus on public issues or be done for public purposes without engaging any public partners.
-Working with partners is what sets community engagement apart.
+As a faculty or staff member, you know that scholarship and teaching can focus on public issues or be done for public purposes without engaging any public partners.
+But, working with partners is what sets community-engaged learning apart.

 Partnerships help us learn the things that we don’t know, access information we don’t have and imagine possibilities we can’t see.
 They are a crucial, and often immediate, way that we can help our work matter in the world at large.

 But here’s the catch: partnerships take time.
 They depend on knowing, respecting and trusting each other.
 So it’s essential that you put in the effort to cultivate the best possible partnerships.
 How do you do that?
 The same way you’d build any meaningful relationship.